 Besides tours for visitors, cadet organizations – including the large annual Regional Air Cadet Camp – the Museum provides an annual Flight Education program for grade 6 students, as part of their curriculum on flight.

 Today, the Museum is a 12-months operation with a permanent curator, part-time Reserve General Manager and a dedicated group of some 70 volunteers with various backgrounds.
 Led by Society Chairman Ian Patrick, President Brian Handley, Vice-President/Secretary Bert Campbell, Treasurer Ron Hill and 9 directors, the Society provides outstanding support in every area of Museum operations.
 Displays are constantly being upgraded and changed, as new items are added to the Museum’s collection, and this keeps the Museum interesting, especially for repeat visitors.
-A lot has happened in the last year at the Museum and next year promises to be just as exciting, including the plans for a Museum annex to house the Anson and Bolingbroke aircraft.
+A lot has happened in the last year at the Museum including the completion of the Museum annex which now houses the Anson and Bolingbroke aircraft.
 The Museum is wheelchair accessible and the Flight Line Café offers coffee, tea, snacks, and soup and sandwiches on site.
 Be sure to visit the Commemorative Gardens area and outdoor exhibits when visiting the Museum.

 Follow the progress of the Museum and its team of volunteers on our expanding website at www.gmam.ca and on Facebook.